 - Nobunaga gets referenced in SoulCalibur as the one who cut off Yoshimitsu's arm, or at least was there when it happened, and is the one responsible for Yoshimitsu's Doomed Hometown.

-- Oda Nobunaga is the Japanese leader in Civilization V. His skill (Bushido) allows damaged units to be able to fight on as if they had full strength, with the right Social Policies damaging units actually makes them tougher to kill, therefore it's highly debated whether his ability is overpowered or not.
+- Oda Nobunaga is the Japanese leader in Civilization V. His skill (Bushido) allows damaged units to be able to fight on as if they had full strength.
+In terms of his personality, he's one of the most expansionist-minded leaders, he focuses heavily on military training and air power, and he is never to be trusted.

 - Nobunaga in Ikusagami inverts this, plays it straight and then inverts again.
 Nobunaga is shown to orchestrate battles solely to study Aoi Yasaka, Inugami and the demons and shows a borderline obsession towards them, but Mitsuhide Akechi takes the final boss role.